Are You a Landlord Dealing with a Tenant or a Leasing Issue? If So, Contact a New Jersey Landlord Attorney Today.

 NJ Landlord Tenant Law Video

-Our firm speaks frequently before state associations of landlords, mobile home park owners, operators and managers, retail, commercial and apartment owners, etc. We represent many small and medium size landlords and property owners as well.
-Our senior partner is a prolific author having written numerous articles relating to landlord issues in New Jersey.
-On the following pages, Mr. Hanlon discusses key court cases and legal topics that landlords need information about.
+Our firm speaks frequently before state associations of landlords, mobile home park owners, operators, and managers, as well as retail, commercial, and apartment owners.
+We represent many small and medium-sized landlords and property owners as well.
+Our senior partner is a prolific author, having written numerous articles relating to landlord issues in New Jersey.
+On the following pages, we discuss key court cases and legal topics that landlords need information about.

 An Important Message from Christopher J. Hanlon, Esq.